MahdiGhafoorian/NLML_HPE/README.md

 				--output_path = "{the path to save pose included video}"
 ```

-Below are some example videos that were processed by our HPE method, where the estimated head poses are visualized.
+Below are some example videos that were processed by NLML_HPE method, where the estimated head poses are visualized.
 The source of these videos include my own recordings as well as free for use videos under [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) content licence:

 <p align="center">
   <img src="assets/NLML_HPE_demo.gif" height="260"/>